devotronico/pagination/README.md

 <dl>
 You can choose if get data from SQL database o from a file JSON with a click on the buttons on top of table.

-if you choose to get data from a database on a server(local or online) but it doesn't work, so automatically get data from a file json.
+If you choose to get data from a database on a server(local or online) but it doesn't work, so automatically get data from a file json.
 ___
 </dl>